prisma-labs/graphql-framework-experiment/docs/guides/testing.md

-Testing is a first-class concern of `nexus`.
+Testing is a first-class concern of Nexus.
 So far we ship a few primitives to help you run integration tests, but you can expect integrated higher level testing features in the future.

 > Note: This guide is written using [`jest`](https://jestjs.io/) because it is what we use internally and thus can speak to best.
 But you should be able to use your test framework of choice.

 ## Meet the Module

-`nexus` comes with a special testing module that you can import from `nexus-future/testing`.
+Nexus comes with a special testing module that you can import from `nexus-future/testing`.
 Its primary utility is the `createTestContext` function.
 It is designed for running _integration_ tests.
 When run it will in turn boot your app (in the same process) and expose an interface for your tests to interact with it.

 <!-- TODO would be nice to have the TS type shown here.
 Use doc extraction system to do this. -->

 > For the curious...
 > Since `jest` runs test suites in parallel it means multiple instances of your `app` will be run in parallel too.
 The testing module takes care of abstracting the mechanics of making this work from you.
 For example it assigns random ports to each app to run its server and makes sure each test suite's app client is configured to be talking with its respective app instance.
-You should _never_ have to think about these kinds of details though, and if it turns out you do please open a GitHub issue so we can try to seal the leak you've found in `nexus`'s abstraction!
+You should _never_ have to think about these kinds of details though, and if it turns out you do please open a GitHub issue so we can try to seal the leak you've found in Nexus' abstraction!

 ##### A Little Helper {docsify-ignore}

-Before jumping into test suites we will wrap the `createTestContext` with a pattern that more tightly integrates it into `jest`. `nexus` will probably ship something like as follows or better in the future, but for now you can copy this into your projects:
+Before jumping into test suites we will wrap the `createTestContext` with a pattern that more tightly integrates it into `jest`.
+Nexus will probably ship something like as follows or better in the future, but for now you can copy this into your projects:

 ```ts
 // tests/__helpers.ts